Maksimka101/combine/README.md

 });
 ```

-### Listen for errors
+### Listen to errors

-To listen for errors you can use `CombineIsolate.errors` getter which returns stream with errors
+To listen to errors you can use `CombineIsolate.errors` getter which
-from isolate.
+returns stream with errors from isolate.

 ```dart
 CombineIsolate combineIsolate;